tahahasan897/govinance_protocol/README.md

+© 2025 Taha Hasan.
+All rights reserved.

+This whitepaper is the intellectual property of [Taha Hasan].
+Unauthorized copying, redistribution, or commercial use is strictly prohibited without written permission.

 # 🧾 Whitepaper for Transcript (TCRIPT)
 *NOTE: THIS IS A DEMO OF THE VISION, LATER IN THE FUTURE.
 IT MIGHT BE ADJUSTED*